ldez/tagliatelle/readme.md

         env: upperSnake
         envconfig: upperSnake
         whatever: snake
+      # Use the struct field name to check the name of the struct tag.
+      # Default: false
+      use-field-name: true
       # The field names to ignore.
       # Default: []
       ignored-fields:
         - Bar
         - Foo
       # Overrides the default/root configuration.
       # Default: []
       overrides:
+        -
           # The package name. (uses `/` only as separator)
-          # Require
+          # Required (but it can be explicitly an empty value to target the root package)
-        - pkg: foo/bar
+          pkg: foo/bar
-          # Default: false or the same as the default/root configuration.
-          use-field-name: true
           # Default: empty or the same as the default/root configuration.
           rules:
             json: snake
             xml: pascal
+          # Default: false or the same as the default/root configuration.
+          use-field-name: true
           # The field names to ignore.
-          # Default: {} or the same as the default/root configuration.
+          # Default: [] or the same as the default/root configuration.
           ignored-fields:
             - Bar
             - Foo
-          # Ignore the package (take the precedence over all other configuration.
+          # Ignore the package (it takes the precedence over all other configuration).
           # Default: false
           ignore: true
 ```